andrewconnell/sp-dev-docs/includes/snippets/spfx-online-workbench-deprecation.md

 > [!IMPORTANT]
-> The SharePoint Framework Online workbench was deprecated on May 6, 2026 and will be retired on May 6, 2027.
+> The SharePoint Framework Online workbench is deprecated starting on May 13, 2026 and will be retired on December 1, 2026.
 >
 > The recommended replacement is to use the [SharePoint Framework Debug Toolbar](../../docs/spfx/debug-toolbar.md)